 Ultimately, it may be best to work with a mental game coach to be able to purposively focus on the upcoming event so you can iron out any performance issues and to prepare as fully as possible using the associative approach.

 Having a ritual does not mean you are obsessed with its completion.
 Your ritual exists to serve you, not the other way around.
-We hear about professional athletes who have superstitious, elaborate rituals they must perform to feel ready to play.
-We hear of tennis pros who may not shave the week of a big event, may eat the same meal at the same restaurant and may wear the same clothes for each match.
+We hear about professional soccer players who have superstitious, elaborate rituals they must perform to feel ready to play.
+We hear of soccer pros who may not shave the week of a big event, may eat the same meal at the same restaurant and may wear the same clothes for each match.
 This is extreme, but it does make them feel secure and confident.
-Even for professional athletes, the ritual should be easy to perform, take no longer than a few minutes, always be under your control and not require any special equipment.
+Even for professional soccer players, the ritual should be easy to perform, take no longer than a few minutes, always be under your control and not require any special equipment.
 This way you can always perform your ritual.

 Ritual Success Strategies

-Here are twenty practical items you may use as a menu for designing your own pre-performance rituals:
+Here are twenty practical items you may use as a menu for designing your own pre-performance rituals as a soccer player:

 1. eat specific meals at specific times